Sony a6000 Moon Settings – Astrophotography 101

 Moon shot with Sony 200-600 ©Lifejourney4two

-Milky Way: Sony A7III with Sigma 16mm APS-C
+Venturing into Milky Way Photography with the Sigma 16mm APS-C Lens

 Pin and Save for Later